Forrestfield

 Table Chart PROFILE FAQ

-Forrestfield is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Forrestfield is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Forrestfield's dwelling structure, as per the latest Census, consisted of 88.6% houses and 11.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 93.9% houses and 6.1% other dwellings.
-Home ownership in Forrestfield was at 29.0%, with mortgaged dwellings at 47.7% and rented ones at 23.3%.
-The median monthly mortgage repayment in the area was $1,733, below Perth metro's average of $1,907.
-Median weekly rent in Forrestfield was $350, compared to Perth metro's $370.
-Nationally, Forrestfield's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Forrestfield's dwelling structure, as per the latest Census, consisted of 88.6% houses and 11.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+Perth metro had 77.8% houses and 22.1% other dwellings.
+Home ownership in Forrestfield was 29.0%, with mortgaged dwellings at 47.7% and rented ones at 23.3%.
+The median monthly mortgage repayment was $1,733, lower than Perth metro's $1,907.
+Median weekly rent was $350, equal to Perth metro's figure.
+Nationally, Forrestfield's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing